shabbychef/BWStest/README.md

 Here we replicate figure 2A of Baumgartner _et al._.
 We draw two samples from the normal distribution, both with unit standard deviation, letting _a_ be the difference in means.
-We check the empirical rejection rate at the 0.05 level for a few different tests (the two sample Cramer Von Mises test is not readily available for modern version of R, apparently).
+We check the empirical rejection rate at the 0.05 level for a few different tests.
-As in Baumgartner, we find that the lowly t-test is the most powerful in this case, with the BWS and Wilcoxon displaying similar power, then the KS test the least powerful.
+As in Baumgartner, we find that the lowly t-test is the most powerful in this case, with the BWS, Cramer-Von Mises, and Wilcoxon tests displaying similar power, then the KS test the least powerful.
 Note that the Kolmogorov Smirnov test does not appear to have nominal coverage under the null, probably due to the small sample size.